DFHack/dfhack/Readme.rst

 =============
 Compatibility
 =============
-DFHack works on Windows XP, Vista, 7 or any modern Linux distribution.
+DFHack works on Windows XP, Vista, 7, any modern Linux distribution, or OS X 10.6.8-10.9.
-OSX is not supported due to lack of developers with a Mac.

 Currently, version 0.34.11 is supported (and tested).
 If you need DFHack for older versions, look for older releases.

 On Windows, you have to use the SDL version of DF.

-It is possible to use the Windows DFHack under wine/OSX.
+It is also possible to use the Windows DFHack with Wine under Linux and OS X.

 ====================
 Installation/Removal